lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-onboarding.md

    >
    >If your organization uses enterprise IDs, instead of viewing this sign-up page, you are redirected to the enterprise login page.
 For more information, see [Enterprise ID, sign in, and account help](https://helpx.adobe.com/enterprise/kb/enterprise-id-faq.html).

-1. Click **Continue** to proceed to your organization's Brand Portal page.
+1. Click [!UICONTROL Continue] to proceed to your organization's Brand Portal page.
-1. From the Brand Portal sign-in page, click **Sign In** to log in to Brand Portal.
+1. From the Brand Portal sign-in page, click [U!UICONTROL Sign In] to log in to Brand Portal.

    ![](assets/Signin-onboarding.png)